Opinion/editoriai: GOP myths of election fraud stifle voting

-Last week, Del.
-Matt Fariss spent a significant part of his constituent news letter bragging about restricting the voting rights of Virginians.
-Of course, the Republican who represents parts of Albemarle and Nelson Counties didn't couch it those terms.
-He reported that he and his GOP colleagues in the House of Delegates "passed legislation that secures our elections and strengthens voter confidence."
+Del.
+Matt Fariss spent a significant part of his most recent constituent news letter bragging about restricting the voting rights of Virginians.
+Of course, the Republican who represents parts of Albemarle and Nelson Counties didn’t couch it those terms.
+He reported that he and his GOP colleagues in the House of Delegates “passed legislation that secures our elections and strengthens voter confidence.”

 The House passed a bill that reinstated a photo ID law for voters, which is something that voters ought to be able to deal with.
 From there, it was a deluge of disenfranchisement.
 One bill limits the time for people to submit an absentee ballot in-person to two weeks.
 It takes away the right to vote absentee in-person on Sundays.
 Another bill bans groups that send unsolicited absentee ballots to voters from filling in a voter’s’ information to make it easier to cast the ballot.
 Third-party groups that help with absentee voting must also tell voters that they are not a government agency.
 And finally, the House passed a law that ends automatic retention of absentee ballot lists and forces voters to reapply each year.